danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

     └── custom configuration (see below)
 ```

+All files in `features/support/*.rb` will be automatically loaded when tests run.
+The following sections explain each file we'll be adding and why it's needed.

 ### Configure Browser Driver

 Cucumber itself is agnostic about how your tests interact with the browser - it just runs your scenarios and delegates the actual browser automation to whatever tool you choose.
 In Rails projects, a popular choice is [Capybara](https://github.com/teamcapybara/capybara), which provides a unified API for driving different browser engines.

 Here, we configure Capybara to use [Cuprite](https://github.com/rubycdp/cuprite), a fast, modern driver for Chrome/Chromium.
-Cuprite is often more reliable and faster for JavaScript-heavy Rails apps than the default Selenium driver, but you could use Selenium or another driver if you prefer—Cucumber doesn't care which one you pick.
+Cuprite is easy to setup, but you could use Selenium or another driver if you prefer.
+Cucumber is not opinionated in this matter.

 The configuration below sets Cuprite as the default driver for both regular and JavaScript-enabled tests.
-It enables headless mode by default (unless you set `VISIBLE_BROWSER`), sets a large window size for consistent screenshots, and includes a Docker-friendly option.
+It enables headless mode by default, sets a large window size for consistent screenshots, and includes a Docker-friendly option.

 Add `features/support/cuprite.rb`: